mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 # Challenge

 Have you ever wondered how conversational AI agents such as Alexa and Siri work?
 How do they interpret what you are saying to them and grasp your intent?
 How do they then know how to appropriately and meaningfully respond to you?
-In this project you are challenged to create your very first own Voice User Interface (VUI) as you build a voice driven calculator that can do basic arithmetic operations.
+In this project you are challenged to create your very first own Voice User Interface (VUI) as you build a voice-driven calculator that can do basic arithmetic operations.

 # Setup your computer